skip to Main Content

 • You have, in good faith, really tried to pay off your debt.
 You simply cannot do so and it is out of your hands.

-This doesn’t just mean paying off the debt is difficult or means you have less money to spend on things you want.
-It means you truly cannot pay it, even if you wanted to.
+This doesn’t just mean paying off the debt is difficult or that you have less money to spend on things you want.
+It means you truly cannot pay it, even if you want to.
 There’s nothing you can do.

 It is very important to know what types of debt can be discharged in bankruptcy and how the process works.
 This is especially true with complicated debts like student loans.